Directions and industry requirements are regularly updated

 Personal protective equipment

-Where face masks are required to be worn under Victorian Chief Health Officer directions, employers must take reasonable steps to ensure that employees wear a face mask while at work.
+Where face masks are required to be worn or carried under Victorian CHO directions, employers must take reasonable steps to ensure that employees wear or carry a face mask as required while at work.

-For more information see the guidance Managing coronavirus (COVID-19) risks: Face masks in workplaces.
+For more information see the guidance Managing COVID-19 risks: Face masks in workplaces.

 - Perform a risk assessment to determine the most appropriate face mask, based on task and guidance available.